In this guide

 If this happens, rather than start the hearing again, we are able to substitute a new panel member for the person who is no longer able to sit.6 The panel will still need to be made up of the same kinds of members identified above.

-When we decide that substituting a new panel member is the best way to proceed, we will explain to the nurse or midwife, in advance of the hearing continuing with the new panel member, why we think it is in the interests of justice to do this.
+When we decide that substituting a new panel member is the best way to proceed, we will explain to the nurse, midwife or nursing associate, in advance of the hearing continuing with the new panel member, why we think it is in the interests of justice to do this.

-We will give the nurse or midwife the chance to tell us whether they agree with a new panel member being substituted.
+We will give the nurse, midwife or nursing associate the chance to tell us whether they agree with a new panel member being substituted.

 After we have substituted a new panel member the hearing can resume.